Madian20/SQL-Projects-/README.md

 # 🧠 SQL Projects Repository

-A collection of personal projects built using SQL.
+A collection of  projects built using SQL.
 Each project explores different use cases, workflows, and data challenges — all powered by structured queries.

 ## 🎯 Purpose